MaxGandini/Obsidian_brain/AI/Machine_Learning/Unsupervised/Unsupervised-Learning-Evaluation.md

 ![[PCA_visual.png]]

-It consists of analyzing the covariance of many variables and defining new dimensions as linear combinations of previous features:
+It consists of analyzing the [[Covariance]] of many variables and defining new dimensions as linear combinations of previous features:
 $$ cov(x,y)=\sum_{n}{( x_{n}-x_{mean}) \left( y_{n}-y_{mean} \right)}$$